-The beautiful and historic seaside town of Dubrovnik is both charming and compelling.
-There’s plenty to see and do around the area to fill four days in Dubrovnik.
+The beautiful and historic seaside town of Dubrovnik, Croatia, is both charming and compelling.
+There’s plenty to see and do to fill four days in Dubrovnik.
 This itinerary can be done as a short vacation or combined with other cities in Croatia.
-I would suggest spending at least a week checking out all that Croatia has to offer — a few days in Zagreb, three or four days in Dubrovnik and a couple days in Split.
+I would suggest spending at least a week checking out all that Croatia has to offer — a few days in Zagreb, a day or two in Pula, three or four days in Dubrovnik and a couple days in Split.
 If you have even more time, spending an entire week in Dubrovnik wouldn’t be too much if you’re willing to slow down and enjoy some lazy days by the sea.

 You might also like: How NOT to Do Dubrovnik

 There’s lots of exploring to do and no better place to start than the old city.
 Enter at the Pile Gate.
 You can easily spend the entire day walking around the old city — exploring Stradun, the main street and all the side streets that shoot out from there, and walking the perimeter of the city on the wall, which is an absolute must do.

 To stroll the old city wall, plan ahead to avoid the rush, as it can get really packed up there.
 Crowds will be less early in the morning before cruise passengers arrive or later in the afternoon after the ship has left port.
 Plan to spend 1-2 hours, depending on how much meandering and picture taking you want to do.
 There are cafes along the wall where you can stop for a drink too, if you’re so inclined.